 Our vision is to embed working safely and sustainably into everything we do and every decision we make.
 Our approach to EHS&S continuously evolves and expands with our global footprint and is guided by our Global Policy on Safety & Sustainability, which also emphasizes our commitment to compliance with applicable EHS&S regulations globally.
-In 2019, we developed our EHS&S Path Forward Strategic Plan to provide a roadmap to help us to achieve world-class EHS&S performance.
-The EHS&S Path Forward Strategic Plan consists of eight strategic priorities, as well as two cornerstones: (1) integrating our EHS&S strategy into our broader business strategy and (2) integrating the vision of working safely and sustainably into our culture.
-EHS&S programs and initiatives are tied to our EHS&S Path Forward Strategic Plan, with the aim of moving toward world-class EHS&S performance.
+We rely upon our EHS&S Strategic Plan to provide a roadmap to help us to achieve world-class EHS&S performance.
+The EHS&S Strategic Plan consists of eight strategic priorities, as well as two cornerstones: (1) integrating our EHS&S strategy into our broader business strategy and (2) integrating the vision of working safely and sustainably into our culture.
+EHS&S programs and initiatives are tied to our EHS&S Strategic Plan, with the aim of moving toward world-class EHS&S performance.